cockroachdb/docs/src/current/v24.1/molt-fetch.md

 ### Secure cloud storage

 - When using a [cloud bucket](#cloud-storage) for your intermediate store, ensure that access control is properly configured.
 Refer to the [GCP](https://cloud.google.com/storage/docs/access-control) or [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-iam.html) documentation.
-- Do not use public cloud storage for production.
+- Do not use a public cloud storage bucket in production.

 ## Commands